metamn/react/content/blog/identify-the-right-leaders/index.md

 I went with finite state machines / Xstate.
 Why?

-It's leader is trustworthy.
+Its leader is trustworthy.
 Checked videos, blog posts, chatted on twitter, created a test project, advanced it, found a bug, filed a bug in Github, got a fix for it &mdash; and all the time every interaction felt so natural.

 Will this choice stand the test of time?
 I don't know.
 But this new piece of knowledge perfectly fits the bigger picture.
 Good UI/UX should be flawless and this tool helps achieve that.